Questions to Ask a Wedding Photographer Before You Book

 My answer

 I edit the photographs myself.
-That matters because the finished work should feel consistent with what you saw when you booked, and I want that process to stay close to the way I photograph.
+The finished work should feel consistent with what you saw when you booked, and I want that process to stay close to the way I photograph.

 15. Who owns the images, and can we share them?